NetLogo/CSV-Extension/README.md

 `csv:to-strings-and-numbers` _string_

-Parses the given string as though it were a row froma CSV file and returns it as a list of strings and numbers.
+Parses the given string as though it were a row from a CSV file and returns it as a list of strings and numbers.
 This is exactly like `csv:to-strings`, but any number-like entries are converted to numbers.
 Anything that can't be turned into a number is left as a string.
 For example:

     observer> show csv:to-strings-and-numbers "1,one,\"2\",1.5e10"
     observer: [1 "one" 2 15000000000]